kap39/kap39.github.io/_pages/bio.md

 ## Responsibilities and  Involvements

 #### Current
+  * Lead on the Behind the Research Initiative (site coming soon).
+  * Co-Lead on the [PhD Your Way](https://phdyourway.github.io) Event _16/08/22_
-  * Vice President of the Uni of Bath SIAM and IMA student chapter.
+  * Vice President of the Uni of Bath SIAM and IMA student chapter. _'21/22_
   * STEM Ambassador since _'17_.
   * Self-appointed Emperor (and ocoordinator) of department weekly drinks.